jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 decided that JMESPath should allow the quotes around the string to be elided.

-This proposal posits that allowing quotes to be elided when parsing JSON literals should be deprecated in favor of adding a proper string literal rule to JMESPath.
+This proposal posits that allowing quotes to be elided when parsing JSON literals should be prohibited in favor of the proper string literal syntax.

 ## Specification